-- foreign entities controlled since before 1 March 2022 by entities or individuals from "friendly" jurisdictions; - acquisitions of additional shares in a Russian entity which result in a stake of up to 25% being held by foreign entities or individuals associated with "unfriendly" jurisdictions;
+- foreign entities controlled since before 1 March 2022 by entities or individuals from "friendly" jurisdictions; - acquisitions of additional shares in a Russian entity which result in a stake of up to 25% being held by foreign entities or individuals associated with "unfriendly" jurisdictions; - certain real estate transactions for entities and nationals of "unfriendly" countries (including real estate acquisitions, and, in limited cases, disposals); and transactions with five international development banks headquartered in Russia or "friendly" jurisdictions.

-The description of the Russian countermeasures is provided as of 28 August 2023.
+The description of the Russian countermeasures is provided as of 16 November 2023.